 Kanchenjunga Circuit Trek Map

-There are several maps available for the Kanchenjunga Circuit Trek.
+There are several maps available for the Kanchenjunga Circuit Trekking.
 You may purchase the Kanchenjunga Circuit Trek map in Thamel or online buy with Amazon.
 But we will provide the Kanchenjunga Circuit Trek map while you are on a trek with us.
 Here is the GPS coordinate to navigate the daily walking distance and other essential information.

 The altitude of Kanchenjunga Base Camp Trek

 The graph below shows a profile of elevation for the typical Kanchenjunga Base Camp Trek.
-The names position on the horizontal axis indicates the trek’s usual progression with the extreme ends on the route.
+The name position on the horizontal axis indicates the trek’s usual progression with the extreme ends on the route.
 The graph makes the elevation and descent of the trek much easier to see.

 Best season for Kanchenjunga Trek

-Kanchenjunga Circuit Trek – Getting there & away
+Kanchenjunga Circuit Trekking – Getting there & away

 There are many ways to get from Kathmandu to the beginning of this trek.
 One could potentially alter his/her itinerary on available flights, depending on his/her time.
 The typical flights are available from Kathmandu to Bhadrapur from where you fly or drive to Suketar airport near Taplejung.
-That is the most convenient way to get from Kathmandu to Taplejung.
-Tara air, Summit air, and Nepal airlines sometimes schedule the chartered flight.
+This is the most convenient way to get from Kathmandu to Taplejung.
+Tara air, Summit air, and Nepal airlines sometimes schedule chartered flights.